curv3d/curv/docs/language/Records.rst

   with ``x:0`` overriding any previous binding.

-Complex field generators may be composed from simpler ones using blocks and control structures, as described in `Statements`_.
+Complex field generators may be composed from simpler ones using if statements, for loops, and other control structures, as described in `Statements`_.
 For example,

 * ``{for (i in 1..3) "f$i" : i}``